The Face of Fu Manchu

 The Face of Fu Manchu is a 1965 thriller film directed by Don Sharp and based on the characters created by Sax Rohmer.
 It stars Christopher Lee as the eponymous villain, a Chinese criminal mastermind, and Nigel Green as his pursuing rival Nayland Smith, a Scotland Yard detective.

 The film was a British-West German co-production, and was the first in a five-part series starring Lee and produced by Harry Alan Towers for Constantin Film, the second of which was The Brides of Fu Manchu released the next year, with the final entry being The Castle of Fu Manchu in 1969.
 Only the first two were directed by Sharp.

 It was shot in Technicolor and Techniscope on location in County Dublin, Ireland.
+The film has been called Towers' best movie.

 Plot

-The beheading of international criminal mastermind Dr. Fu Manchu is witnessed in China by his nemesis Nayland Smith.
-Back in London, however, it is increasingly apparent to Smith that Dr. Fu Manchu is still operating.
-Despite the skepticism by his close friend Dr. Petrie, Smith is quick to detect that the execution he witnessed was that of a double, an actor hypnotized into taking Dr. Fu Manchu's place.
-The villain is back in London, and has kidnapped the esteemed Professor Muller, whose research holds the key to a potentially deadly solution from the seeds of a rare Tibetan flower: the Blackhill poppy.
-The seed of this poppy is sometimes referred to as "The Seed of Life", and Tibetans spoke legends of it being the secret to eternal life.
-Although the poppy seed's poison loses its toxicity when exposed to heat, Fu Manchu has heard Tibetan legends that the poison was once weaponized.
+The beheading of Dr Fu Manchu is witnessed in China by his nemesis, Nayland Smith.
+Back in London, however, it is increasingly apparent to Smith—now assistant commissioner in Scotland Yard— that the international criminal mastermind is still operating.
+Smith determines that a hypnotized actor took Dr Fu Manchu's place.
+The villain kidnaps the esteemed Professor Muller, whose research holds the key to realizing an ancient Tibetan legend.
+A deadly poison created from the seeds of a rare Tibetan flower—the Blackhill poppy—is supposed to carry the secret of eternal life.
 A pint of this poison is powerful enough to kill every person and animal in London.

-Nayland Smith correctly deduces that Professor Muller had received his supply of Blackhill poppy seeds from illegal drug trade.
-After Fu Manchu cut off the drug trade, the poppy seeds were mainly acquired from Hanuman – a warehouse owner who is secretly in cahoots with Fu Manchu.
+Nayland Smith correctly deduces that Professor Muller received his supply of Blackhill poppy seeds from illegal drug trade.
+When Fu Manchu cut off the drug trade, the poppy seeds could only be acquired from Hanuman, a warehouse owner who is secretly in cahoots with Fu Manchu.

 Nayland Smith meets Hanuman in his warehouse to question him on the whereabouts of Professor Muller.
-In Hanuman's office, Hanuman pulls a gun on Smith, who is able to knock him out before he can fire.
-Nayland Smith quickly leaves the building and deliberately avoids giving his attention to Hanuman's secretary, whom he recognizes as Lin Tang – Fu Manchu's daughter and partner-in-crime.
-Lin Tang recognized Nayland Smith when he entered the building, and she phoned Hanuman to kill Nayland Smith before their meeting in the office.
+Hanuman pulls a gun on Smith, who is able to knock him out and flee.

+Smith deliberately ignores Hanuman's secretary, whom he recognizes as Lin Tang, Fu Manchu's daughter and partner-in-crime.
+Lin Tang recognized Nayland Smith and told Hanuman to kill him.